SMPonchev18/AQUA-theFishers/README.md

 * Stoyan Ponchev - 10G - Scrum Trainer & SQL Developer - SMPonchev18@codingburgas.bg

 ## 📖 Project description:
-This is our repository for the The Marathon 2021 - AQUA.
+This is our repository for the project The Marathon 2021 - AQUA.
 We are making a program that will help people working with marine wildlife and a website for the application.

 ## ⚙️ Installation
 ```